tinode/chat/API.md

                // only "basic" (default) is currently supported.
 The current
                // implementation of the basic scheme does not allow changes to username.
   secret: btoa("username:password"), // string, base64 encoded secret for the chosen
-              // authentication scheme; to delete a scheme use string with a single DEL
+              // authentication scheme; to delete a scheme use a string with a single DEL
               // Unicode character "\u2421"; required
+  tags: [ ... ], // array of indexed tags for user discovery; see `fnd` topic for
+              // details, optional (if missing, user will not be discoverable other than
+              // by login)
   desc: {  // object, user initialization data closely matching that of table
            // initialization; optional
     defacs: {